 Targets lacking political support are unlikely to obtain the level of funding or other resources needed for their attainment.
-The value of an ambitious long-term or purely symbolic goal which is not supported by interim targets is not evident.
-Interim targets need to be accompanied by well-orchestrated and funded safety programmes designed to realise them.
-The national and organizational long-term goal and targets should have currency in the actions and goals of all responsible key agencies and departments.
+An ambitious long-term or purely symbolic goal which is not supported by interim targets has no value.
+Interim targets should be accompanied by well-orchestrated and funded safety programmes designed to realise them.
+The national and organisational long-term goal and targets should have currency in the actions and goals of all responsible key agencies and departments.
 Good practice shows that interim targets set within the specific time frame of a national road safety strategy or programme need to be ambitious but realistic.

-Note: This web text outlines and discusses the different types, linkages between and main characteristics of quantitative targets; their take up by different jurisdictional levels and organizations; their value as a focus for road safety management as well as the pitfalls to avoid in their use.
-For discussion of the target-setting process as a management function and in the interest of avoiding duplicated text, see ERSO web text on Road Safety Management.
+Note: This web text outlines and discusses the different types, linkages between and main characteristics of quantitative targets; their take up by different jurisdictional levels and organisations; their value as a focus for road safety management as well as the pitfalls to avoid in their use.
+For discussion of the target-setting process as a management function and in the interest of avoiding duplicated text, please see Road Safety Management.